-Recored footage and all course content (certificate, videos, quiz) will be available until April 1, 2021.
+All course content (certificate, videos, quiz) will be available until February 24, 2022.
 Extensions cannot be granted under any circumstances.

 The science of relationship currently exists in fragmented bits and pieces all over the empirical map: biology, sociology, embryology, ethology, epigenetics, neuroscience, psychology, medicine, psychology, and so on.
 The irony is that we have never known more about the relational context required for parenting, teaching and treatment, and yet this knowledge is failing to inform our everyday practice and policy.
 According to Neufeld, this failure of implementation may stem from the current lack of theoretical coherence as well as the esoteric language typical to these fields of inquiry.
 Neufeld’s unique contribution is to put the puzzle pieces together to create a coherent model of attachment, using language that is accessible to all.
 His theoretical giftedness has been well-grounded in professional practice and well-rounded from a lifetime of teaching.

 Neufeld’s model of attachment is based not only on a solid knowledge of spontaneous developmental processes but also upon current understandings of instinct and emotion gleaned from brain science.
 It offers a refreshing alternative to more restricted typology models of attachment as well as to the prevailing non-attachment models of learning and disorder.
 Many have found that his comprehensive model of attachment will resonate with their intuition as well as generate both insight and guidance for intervention.